ON-CAMPUS HOUSING FOR 2017-2018

 Students who choose to live on campus have higher GPAs, feel more supported, and are more connected to the University.
 Resident students learn essential skills that will serve them in their careers and more broadly in life.

-If you apply for 2016-2017 UD Housing during the Upper-Division Open Enrollment Period, September 1 - September 30, 2016, you will be able to utilize the self-select feature, which works like selecting an airline or concert seat.
+If you apply for 2017-2018 UD Housing during the Upper-Division Open Enrollment Period, September 1 - September 30, 2016, you will select your own space on campus in the spring.
+This works like selecting an airline or concert seat.

 Everyone who applies by September 30 will take part in a lottery to determine who receives a March 2016 Time Slot for initial room selection and who will select a room in later rounds of room selection.
 See more about Upper Division Room Selection.

-Be sure to review the Student Housing Contract for 2016-2017.
+Be sure to review the Student Housing Contract for 2017-2018.
 Remember, the Student Housing Contract is a financially binding contract, similar to signing an off-campus lease.
-You will sign this electronically as part of the Housing Application Process.
+You will sign this electronically as part of the Housing Application.

 The entire process is detailed in the Returning Student Sign Up Guide for Upper-Division Open Enrollment.